 Rishi who was one of my close batch mates in b-school had good academic credentials, had worked with esteemed brands in the past but was yet unable to crack a single interview among the many companies that visited campus for final placements.
 After a few interviews, he was so depressed that he resigned to his fate and let things take their own course.
 He had to go through the interview process for at least 15 companies before he finally managed to land himself a role.
 There are many who can relate to Rishi’s story but we are unable to figure out how do we remedy this, prepare ourselves better for an interview and set ourselves apart so that we can grab the coveted job opportunity.
-These are some of the ways in which you can set yourself apart from your peers.
+These are some of the ways to prepare for campus placements effectively.

 - Introduce yourself well: A good introduction sets the tone for the rest of the interview.
 Spend a lot of time in writing down a good introduction, reviewing it and refining it further.
 If possible, request someone to give an unbiased view on the introduction.
 An introduction should include good personal differentiating factors that can catch the interviewer’s eye which can create a good impact.